 Page

 Introduction 1

 What is a Mutual Fund and What are the Risks of Investing in a Mutual Fund?
-1

 What is a Mutual Fund?
-1

 What are the Risks of Investing in a Mutual Fund?
-2

-Purchases, Switches and Redemptions 8
+Purchases, Switches and Redemptions

-Classes of Units Offered 8
+Classes of Units Offered

-Capping of the Fund or a Class 8
+Capping of the Fund or a Class

-How you can Purchase Units of the Fund
+How you can Purchase Units of the Fund.

-Switches and Reclassifications
+Switches and Reclassifications.

 Redemptions

 Processing Orders

-Short Term Trading 11
+Short-Term Trading 11

-Optional Services 12
+Optional Services

-Automatic Reinvestment of Distributions 12
+Automatic Reinvestment of Distributions

 Fees and Expenses 12

 Impact of Sales Charges 15

-Dealer Compensation 16
+Dealer Compensation

-Sales Commissions 16
+Sales Commissions

-Trailing Commissions 16
+Trailing Commissions

-Other Forms of Dealer Support 16
+Other Forms of Dealer Support

+Dealer compensation from management fees

 Income Tax Considerations for Investors 17

 For Units Held in a Registered Plan 17

-For Units Not Held in a Registered Plan 17
+For Units Not Held in a Registered Plan

 What are your Legal Rights?
-19

-Specific Information About Next Edge Bio-Tech Plus Fund 20
+Specific Information About Next Edge Bio-Tech Plus Fund

-Organization and Management of the Fund 20
+Organization and Management of the Fund